White Sky

 White Sky is an album by British blues rock musician Peter Green, who was the founder of Fleetwood Mac and a member from 1967–70.
 Released in 1982, this was his fifth solo album, and the first for Creole Records after his split from PVK Records.

+Ronnie Johnson, who played rhythm guitar on the album, recalled that Green was "very together and playing extremely well" on certain recording dates.
+Green experimented with different sounds from a Marshall amplifier connected to a Leslie speaker on some songs.